 I went around looking curiously.

-On the shelves near a fireplace, there were small car's miniatures and few artworks framed.
+On the shelves near a fireplace, there were small car miniatures and a few artworks framed.

 He asked me if I wanted a nice coffee, and I said yes.

-At that time I was in a relationship with a man older 11 years than me, who was creating me a lot of annoyance.
-He was always blaming me for his unhappiness and I do not know why I talked about it openly to Stephen.
+At that time I was in a relationship with a man older 11 years than me, who was causing me a lot of annoyance.
+He was always blaming me for his unhappiness, and I do not know why I talked about it openly to Stephen.